Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental prospects and Motivation

 We would like to begin by underlining the flexibility of the current setup.
-We are set to pursue a well established approach to simulate quantum spin models using the ground state magnetic moment of Dy of 10 $\mu_B$ \cite{Patscheider2020, Chomaz2022}.
+We are set to pursue a well established approach to simulate quantum spin models using the ground state magnetic moment of Dy of $10\mu_B$~\cite{Patscheider2020, Chomaz2022}.
 This approach has both scientific and technical advantages.
 The long lifetime of the dipoles and the possibility to study, on the same ground, spin-spin interaction and tunneling is an asset of this approach.
-Adversely to generate significant mDDI one may need lattices with spacing in the UV range, for which our apparatus is suited.
-In the ground state of Dy one can isolate a region in the UV in the range 350-385nm where the dynamic polarizability (DP) is negative and large (-1000 to -500 a.u.).
+On the other hand, to generate significant mDDI one may need lattices with spacing in the UV range, for which our apparatus is suited.
+In the ground state of Dy one can isolate a region in the UV in the range 350-385~nm where the dynamic polarizability (DP) is negative and large (-1000 to -500 a.u.).
 Furthermore it is free of resonances and heating should be minimal.
-This approach may bring new challenges, such as possible ionization when the atoms are cycled during the imaging process in such a deep UV lattice.
-The unknown DP of the upper state, excited by the imaging photon, in the UV and most importantly the feasibility to directly resolve UV-lattice spacing with our QGM.
-The last problem may be remedied utilizing super-resolution techniques \cite{Rust2006Oct,Huang2008Feb}, an approach pursued by other groups \cite{Alsolami2012Auth}.
+This approach may bring new challenges, such as possible ionization when the atoms are cycled during the imaging process in such a deep UV lattice, the unknown DP of the excited state of the imaging transition in the UV, and, most importantly, the feasibility to directly resolve UV-lattice spacings with our CAM.
+The last problem may be remedied utilizing super-resolution techniques~\cite{Rust2006Oct,Huang2008Feb}, an approach pursued by other groups~\cite{Alsolami2012Auth,Fraxanet2022}.
+Other powerful approaches to circumvent the resolution limitations of the CAM are to use a dynamical expanding lattice~\cite{Su2023, Su2024}, or magnification techniques based on matter wave optics~\cite{Asteria2021}.

+A different, more exotic experimental platform, inspired by spectroscopic findings in~\cite{Lepers2018}, can be pursued in parallel with the above scheme based on ground state mDDI.
+The proposal capitalizes on the exceptional existence of nearly-degenerate OPS in the Dy electronic structure that offer long lifetime and large reduced transition electric and magnetic dipole moments of 8~D and $13\mu_B$ respectively.
+The states with angular momentum $J=10$ ($[Xe]4f^{10}6s6p$) and $J=9$ ($[Xe]4f^{10}5d6s$) are spaced 35~GHz apart and can be mixed by a MW or DC electric field (Fig.~\ref{levels_updated}).
+These specific OPS in Dy were considered as a candidate for parity (P)- and time (T)-reversal violation effects caused by the weak interaction~\cite{Roberts2015}.
+The accidental degeneracy of a similar set of OPS in Dy was also used for tests of time variation of the fine structure constant~\cite{Leefer2013} and violations of Lorenz symmetry and Einstein equivalence principle~\cite{Hohensee2013}.